phreeza/manuscript_axon_potentials/doc/manuscript.md

 dipolar structure in terminal fields.
 Our modelling approach provides a novel way of interpreting these findings.

-Dipolar fields are also play an important role in the generation of electrical field potentials at greater distances from the brain.
+Dipolar fields also play an important role in the generation of electrical field potentials at greater distances from the brain.
 The most prominent of these is the EEG, which is commonly attributed to the dipolar contributions of pyramidal cells [@Nunez2006Electric].
 We propose that axonal contributions might also be relevant in the analysis of these fields.
-This is particularly true for the auditory brainstem response, which is closely related to the EEG and involves brain structures that display high degrees of synchrony as well as axonal organization, and are therefor ideal candidates for the generation of axonal field potentials visible at long ranges.
+This is particularly true for the auditory brainstem response, which is closely related to the EEG and involves brain structures that display high degrees of synchrony as well as axonal organization, and are thus ideal candidates for the generation of axonal field potentials visible at long ranges.
 This would in turn have implications for the interpretation of the ABR in clinical contexts.